How to Adopt a Pet

 - Please be prepared to wait 15 minutes for every person/family in front of you.
 Usually applicants have a particular animal in mind before coming to the shelter, which can speed the process.
 We do our best to keep things moving quickly, and we ask for your patience while those ahead of you make their choices and complete their adoptions.

-- When you first enter the adoption center, on the wall to the right, you will see a white board.
+- When you first enter the adoption center you will see a white board.
 This will give you an idea of where each available dog is in the adoption process.

 Adoption questions?
 Contact us.